 Manchester: European City of Science 2016

-Manchester is the European City of Science 2016 – and The University of Manchester is playing a big part in the celebrations.
+Manchester was the European City of Science 2016 – and The University of Manchester played a big part in the celebrations.

 The European City of Science – a UK first

-The designation of European City of Science to Manchester is a first for the UK.
-It gives us a unique opportunity to celebrate innovation in the region, to foster partnerships that span the globe and to inspire the next Turing, Dalton, Rutherford or Geim.
+The designation of European City of Science to Manchester was a first for the UK.
+It gave us a unique opportunity to celebrate innovation in the region, to foster partnerships that span the globe and to inspire the next Turing, Dalton, Rutherford or Geim.

 ESOF: an international forum

-As the European City of Science, Manchester will host ESOF – the EuroScience Open Forum – for 2016.
-Europe’s largest interdisciplinary science meeting, ESOF will bring together over 4,500 leading thinkers, innovators, policymakers, journalists and educators from over 90 countries to discuss current and future breakthroughs in contemporary science.
+As the European City of Science, Manchester hosted ESOF – the EuroScience Open Forum – for 2016.
+Europe’s largest interdisciplinary science meeting, ESOF brought together over 4,500 leading thinkers, innovators, policymakers, journalists and educators from over 90 countries to discuss current and future breakthroughs in contemporary science.

-The conference will be held at Manchester Central from 23 to 27 July and will cover three core areas: science, business and careers.
-We’ll be there to share our latest innovations with the international scientific community.
+The conference was held at Manchester Central from 23 to 27 July and covered three core areas: science, business and careers.

 Science for the whole city

-Alongside ESOF will be the Science in the City festival, running from 22 to 29 July.
-This celebration of science will bring the city alive with activities that inspire people to explore how science connects to their lives.
+Alongside ESOF was the Science in the City festival, running from 22 to 29 July.
+This celebration of science brought the city alive with activities designed to inspire people to explore how science connects to their lives.